 - Hoot Suite – Our favorite tool for scheduling our social posts to sync between all our devices has to be Hoot Suite.
 It doesn’t take a second’s thought to make sure to post regular content to all of our platforms.
-A little mentioned benefit of the tool is when used for social media outreach you can schedule all your posts periodically so that your current followers aren’t bombarded all at once when you send tweet copies to twenty different influencers.
+A little-known benefit of the tool is that when used for social media outreach, you can schedule all your posts periodically so that your current followers aren’t bombarded all at once when you send tweet copies to twenty different influencers.

 - Social Quant – NOW (Click Minded) – One of the single most effective social media tools behind our Breathe Life campaign.
-The tool is in a sense a bot that based upon your keyword research performs a set amount of follows and unfollows per day.
+The tool is, in a sense, a bot that, based on your keyword research, performs a set amount of follows and unfollows per day.
 How well the tool performs in terms of engagement around your content relies on what you put in.
-For managing engagement and partnerships that might be generated by the tool you’ll still need to take the time to form connections and follow up with those who want to know more about your project.
+For managing engagement and partnerships that might be generated by the tool, you’ll still need to take the time to form connections and follow up with those who want to know more about your project.
 At the moment, the tool only works on Twitter, and to date, I’ve not found a comparable tool for Instagram.
 As well as the tool works, I do think they could improve upon the billing and KPI dashboard from a usability perspective.

 Organic Outreach, Research, and Content Discovery

 - Social Bakers Analytics – Easily the most comprehensive tool we’ve used to find every popular Facebook, Twitter, and YouTube account worth knowing about, divided by sector, genre, and country.
 Whilst using this to find the most popular accounts out there will leave you at the mercy of their own advertising placement fees, the tool is best used when finding smaller niche communities to contact.